nus-cs2103-AY2122S1/tp/docs/team/peiyuan.md

   The `Appointment` feature allows users to manage their appointment with their clients.
   It allows user to store critical information such as date, time and venue.
   It also allows user to track the number of completed appointments with a client.
-  In the situation where the user accidentally mark an appointment wrongly, he can unmark the appointment.
+  In the situation where the user accidentally marks an appointment wrongly, he can unmark the appointment.
   It is integrated into the `PersonCard`, placed on the right-hand side of each client's details.

   <br>